 Group III

-A group III base oil is typically used in what most people refer to as “synthetic oil”.
+A group III base oil is typically used in synthetic oils.
 With a viscosity rated above 120, group III oils offer an even greater level of protection than groups I and II.
-Refined through a process known as severe hydrocracking, which uses greater heat and pressure, results in a much more pure base oil.
+Refined through a process known as severe hydrocracking, which uses greater heat and pressure, group III results in a much more pure base oil.

 Our Green Diamond Full Synthetic oil is group III based.
-All our oils contains the patented FR3 Nano Technology to provide the absolute best level of protection to your diesel engine.
-The FR3 Nano Technology infusion provides protection, longevity, and performance gains that standard synthetic oils will not allow.
+All our oils contain the patented FR3 Nano Technology to provide the absolute best level of protection to your diesel engine.
+Beyond the protective layer, the FR3 Nano Technology infusion provides longevity and performance gains that standard synthetic oils will not allow.

 Group IV